deity-io/falcon-platform-docs/docs/platform/server-v3/mailer.md

 ## Usage

-Out of the box we use the mailer packages `sendEmail` method to handle password reset requests.
+Out of the box we use the mailer packages `sendEmail` method to handle password reset requests when the integrated shop doesn't offer this functionality out of the box.
+For now this only includes **BigCommerce** and **commercetools** integrations.

 ### Loading the mailer component